aeturrell/deploy-api/README.md

 gcloud services enable run.googleapis.com
 ```

 You can check what services you have enabled with `gcloud services list --enabled`.
+If you're doing a huge project and want to filter, you can of course `grep` your way to the info you're interested in, eg `gcloud services list --enabled | grep run` to check whether `run.googleapis.com` is on the list.

 ## Python and the API

 ### Setup

 Run `poetry config virtualenvs.in-project true` to make virtual environments be installed in the local project folder.
+(Note that this doesn't always play nicely with conda; there's an [open Poetry issue about this](https://github.com/python-poetry/poetry/issues/4055) but it *did* seem to work when in the `base` environment of conda.)

 Run `poetry install` to install the Python env.

-Note that, for reasons of good practice, this repository uses `pre-commit`.
+Note that, for reasons of good practice and high code quality, this repository uses `pre-commit`.
 You can run this using `poetry run pre-commit run --all-files`.

 ### Prepping the data